waterkhair/stitching/README.md

 **Note:** Email/Password authentication doesn't handle metadata out of the box.
 This means that after login to your MongoDB Stitch app, you don't have other information regarding the email.
 We need a collection to save user name, date of birth, address, etc. This is optional and we can skip this step.

+## Using Stitching

 ### Connecting to MongoDB Stitch using Stitching

+Before using any `Stitching` functionality, lets connect to our `MongoDB Stitch` app.

 ```js
 const STITCH_CONFIG = {